Cinema & Entertainment

 A shattered destiny

-Guillaume Depardieu, who died at the age of 37, was famous French actor Gérard Depardieu’s son.
+Guillaume Depardieu, who died at age 37, was famous French actor Gérard Depardieu’s son.

-Through the testimony of those who met him, this film is a portrait of a complex personality.
-It is the story of a destiny that was shattered too soon, that of a wounded man, revolted, disturbed by childhood, and to whom adulthood brought no peace.
+Through the testimony of those who met him, this film portrays a complex personality.
+It is the story of a destiny that shattered too soon, that of a wounded man who revolted, disturbed by childhood, and to whom adulthood brought no peace.

-A man with a rare talent, that of being able to express himself with amazing virtuosity both as an actor and as a musician.
+He was a man with a rare talent, expressing himself with astonishing virtuosity both as an actor and a musician.

 HONG KONG PHILARMONIC ORCHESTRA AT THE MUSIKVEREIN 103’